 The requirements for natural health products are the same regardless of any foreign licence/approval.
-To be introduced on the Turkish market, a food supplement must comply with the general requirements outlined in Question 21.
+To be introduced onto the Turkish market, a food supplement must comply with the general requirements outlined in Question 24.

 A food operator can sell food supplements electronically, provided that the transaction is made through the domain name or URL address(es) declared by the food operator in its application ﬁle.

 27. What are the general requirements to advertise natural health products?